 Learn how to set up tax exempt employees in QuickBooks Desktop Payroll.

-It is almost never correct to remove a Federal or State tax from an employee's record.
-Here are the following situations where it is correct to exempt an employee from Federal or State tax or State selection on their record:
+It's almost never correct to remove a Federal or State tax from an employee's record.
+Here are the following situations where it's correct to exempt an employee from Federal or State tax or State selection on their record:

 The employee lives or works outside of the US.